woojiahao/KotlinToDo/docs/improvements.md

 val newNumbers = numbers.map { it * 2 }
 ```

 In both cases, `newNumbers` is a new list of numbers with each number being twice of that in the original `numbers` list ([2, 4, 6, 8, 10, 12, 14, 16, 18, 20]).
-However, when you use the `map()` method, your intent is a lot clearer and you do not need to set up a for loop just to go through every item in the list and adding them manually to the new list.

 ### .filter()
 `filter()` will loop through a list of data and return a new list that consists of the elements of the original list that passes a Boolean condition.